Configuring code coverage measurement

 PyCharm makes it possible to configure the various aspects of code coverage measurement.
-In this section:

-To configure code coverage behavior
+Configure code coverage behavior

 Define how the collected coverage data will be processed:

 Select the checkbox to specify which of the coverage tools you want to use - the one bundled with PyCharm, or included in the active Python interpreter.

 Thus additional information to the pure line coverage reports is added, marking the coverage of lines with conditional statements as incomplete in case one or more branches haven’t been executed.

 Change colors of the coverage highlighting

 - Press Ctrl+Alt+S to open IDE settings and select Editor | Color Scheme | General.

 Alternatively, click in the popup that opens on clicking the coverage indication line in the gutter.